davidgreen29/productivityAppFrontEnd/README.md

 to create an accurate timer you need to use the javascript current date/ time function to call this and adjust your clock if it is off.

+Also I have the code for a task manager I created to add daily tasks to.
+I like to every morning plan my day with the most important tasks I need to complete.